 - Carry hand sanitizer and disinfectant wipes.
 These can be used for washing your hands and cleaning surfaces.

 - Stash nonperishable food items (that aren't liquids) in your carry-on luggage.
-Although many airports offer healthy options, you never know when will be the next time you can eat once you reach your destination.
-If you aren't sure if options are available, pack extra nonperishables in your luggage.
+Although many airports offer healthy options, it's helpful to have foods on hand for snacks or for when you land at your destination.

-- Bring a travel health kit.
-And, carry your health insurance card in your wallet.
+- Carry your health insurance card in your wallet.
 Place prescription drugs in your carry-on luggage.
 Check the TSA website to determine what's allowed on airplanes.

 - Whenever in doubt, don't drink tap or well water or anything that was made with it, including fountain drinks.
-Your best bet is to opt for sealed, bottled beverages.
+Your best bet is to opt for sealed beverages in bottles or cans.

 Tip #4: Keep Your Guard Up